tienenwu/smart_faker/README.md

 - 🔄 **Reproducible Results**: Seed-based generation for consistent test data
 - 🏗️ **Factory Patterns**: Multiple ways to integrate with your data classes
 - ⚡ **High Performance**: Optimized for generating large datasets
-- 🎨 **Rich Data Types**: 15+ modules covering person, internet, location, commerce, finance, and more
+- 🎨 **Rich Data Types**: 20+ modules covering person, internet, location, commerce, finance, and more
 - 📤 **Data Export**: Export to CSV, JSON, SQL, XML, YAML, Markdown formats (New in v0.2.0!)
 - 🇹🇼 **Taiwan Module**: Comprehensive Taiwan-specific data generation including ID numbers, tax IDs, and more (New in v0.2.0!)
+- 🎯 **Pattern Module**: Generate data from regex patterns for validation-ready fake data (New in v0.3.0!)

 ## Installation